FluxCapacitor2/astro-portfolio/src/content/blog/sqlite-full-text-search/index.md

 INSERT INTO tbl(a, b, c) VALUES (1, 'searchable text', 'some more searchable text');

 -- At this point, the index is out of sync.
 Make sure to update it with the same content!
--- (the trigger automates this next line)
-INSERT INTO tbl_idx(rowid, b, c) VALUES (1, 'searchable text', 'some more searchable text');
+-- (using a trigger would automate this next line) INSERT INTO tbl_idx(rowid, b, c) VALUES (1, 'searchable text', 'some more searchable text');

 -- The index is now in sync with the content table again. 🎉